stadionHQ/PostmanSync/readme.md

 - No more manually updating you postman whenever something changes in your code.
 - No more broken / out of date postman collections.

+## See it in action
+Note - seems a bit slower due to gif frame rate.

 ![Example](readme/images/example-flow.gif)

 ## Getting Started